loader image

 Gnosspelius No. 1 had an open latticework fuselage of rectangular cross-section with 6 bays.

 Gnosspelius No. 2 had a triangular section fuselage of 12 bays.
-In April 1912, the fuselage was enclosed by fabric resulting in a great improvement to flying characteristics.
+In April 1912, the front fuselage was enclosed by fabric resulting in a great improvement to flying characteristics.

 Gnosspelius No. 2 ‘was the first British hydro-aeroplane to employ auxiliary wingtip floats’. – The History of British Aviation 1908-1914 by R D Brett.
 The design of the wingtip floats was initially streamlined, then higher box type and finally airbag type.